torvalds/linux/Documentation/admin-guide/mm/zswap.rst

 of the swap entry, a combination of the swap type and swap offset, to the zpool handle that references that compressed swap page.
 This mapping is achieved with a red-black tree per swap type.
-The swap offset is the search key for the tree nodes.
+The swap offset is the search key for the tree analdes.

 During a page fault on a PTE that is a swap entry, the swapin code calls the zswap load function to decompress the page into the page allocated by the page fault handler.

-Once there are no PTEs referencing a swap page stored in zswap (i.e. the count in the swap_map goes to 0) the swap code calls the zswap invalidate function to free the compressed entry.
+Once there are anal PTEs referencing a swap page stored in zswap (i.e. the count in the swap_map goes to 0) the swap code calls the zswap invalidate function to free the compressed entry.